-This component of SCI will expose students to a population perspective on health and illness.
+This component of SCI exposes students to a population perspective on health and illness.
 We will provide students opportunities to learn how social, cultural, economic, political, and environmental forces affect and are affected by the health of individual patients.
 While this component will be the prime focus of the immersion, these topics will also be explored throughout the first and second year, particularly the second year.
-The schedule of topics and their objective will be found on Canvas.
-There will be times when SCI will have integrated sessions with Masters' Colloquium.
+The schedule of topics and their session level objectives will be found on Canvas along with the times and locations of the sessions.
+Some sessions will integrate with Masters' Colloquium and Medical Skills.
 In addition to lectures, students will have sessions in which they work in small groups with one another, such as during the Community Assessment Project and the Cultural Intelligence Sessions.
 There will also be panel discussions.
 Attendance is mandatory for those sessions that are highly interactive and that include presenters from outside PLFSOM.
 Students will be notified via Canvas of which sessions are mandatory.

 This component will be assessed via midterms and finals that will include short answers, essays, and multiple choice questions.
-In the second year, students will work on a lessons learned project in which they will apply what they have learned in this component to what they have observed in their community health experiences.
-Students will submit a written proposal in the fall semester and provide an oral presentation to their classmates in the spring semester.
-This is a new feature of the course, and more details will be provided as the year progresses.
+In the second year, students will work on a lessons learned project in which they will apply what they have learned in this component of the course to what they have observed in their community health experiences.
+Students will submit a written proposal in the fall semester and will be assigned to work in small groups to deliver an oral presentation to their classmates in the spring semester.